cloudmesh-community/book/chapters/bigdata/intro-2018Fall.md

-**Slides without embedded videos tend to have much smaller sizes, therefore can be viewed online**

 # E534 Big Data Applications

 This is an overview course of Big Data Applications covering a broad range of problems and solutions.
 It covers cloud computing technologies and includes a project.
 Also, algorithms are introduced and illustrated.

+:scroll: : slides; :pencil: : slides without embedded videos; :clapper: : videos;

+**:pencil: tend to have smaller size compared to :scroll:**

 ## Introduction Part-1: General Remarks including Hype curves